blank0826/blank0826/README.md

 ### Hi, Aditya here👋

-I am a passionate website/app developer, currently doing B.Tech CSE (2023) in [Shiv Nadar University](https://snu.edu.in/)
+I am a passionate website/app developer, did my B.Tech CSE (2023) from [Shiv Nadar University](https://snu.edu.in/)
-- 😄 Skilled in **App/Web Development**.
+- 😄 Skilled in **App/Web Development, Node and DSA**.
-- 🌱 I’m currently learning Node and DSA.
 - :monocle_face:	Recently created web project using React and Firebase.
 - :+1: Like to play games, edit videos and have some time for myself.